FAQ

 7) How do I set up an appointment?

 Please call 495-4050 to make an appointment.
-Dr. Hill will return your call within 24 hours (and often within just a few hours).
+I will return your call within 24 hours (and often within just a few hours).
 I will talk with you briefly about your concerns to be sure I feel like the right therapist for you.
 Afterwards, we’ll choose a convenient time to meet.
 Appointments are usually available within a couple of days to a week, depending on how much flexibility you have in your schedule.
 Please note that email is never a secure form of communication, so I do not communicate with clients by email.
 For the same reason, the only texting I do is for appointment reminders.
 To protect your confidentiality, please contact me only by telephone at (208) 495-4050.
 I regularly monitor messages at this number on business days.

 8) Is your building handicap accessible?